scotter/crashes/data_wrangling.md

 ##Data Wrangling

+Below, we wrangle the road and crash data into a PostGIS database so we can count crashes near road segments and map them.

 Historical road data is available from http://www.pasda.psu.edu/data/padot/state/historic/PaStateRoads/.
 After comparing this to the traffic data, they seem to have very similar coverage on traffic and roads.

 After downloading the file, create a new Postgres Database with the template_gis template.